Dinger's Aviation Pages

 Anti-submarine patrols and contribution to breaking the Enigma cypher.

-Then the most noteworthy contribution of a single Wellesley to the war came on 30th August 1942.
+The most noteworthy contribution of a single Wellesley to the war came on 30th August 1942.
 The Submarine

 U-559 was spotted on radar by the crew of a Sunderland Flying boat.
 A Wellesley of 47 Sqdn Air Echelon was despatched to aid Royal Navy destroyers in hunting the submarine.
 The Wellesley spotted the sub and attacked with depth charges, these did not sink the submarine but the Wellesley then dropped a smoke float to mark the submarine's position which guided the destroyers to its location which led to a series of depth-charge attacks, aided by hydrophones and sonar that lasted some 16 hours.
 When the submarine broke the surface, its crew abandoned the boat without scuttling it.
 This allowed Royal Navy personnel to board the submarine and retrieve the U-boat's code books.
 Unfortunately, Lt Anthony Fasson and Seaman Colin Grazier were still in the submarine when it sank.
 The information captured from the U-559 had a dramatic impact on the war, allowing Bletchley Park to break the Kriegsmarine's 4-rotor Enigma cypher.